PraiseTheDarkFlo/CellSePi/README.md

 <img src="docs/gifs/options.gif" width="700" alt="Options">

 **Profiles**
-Save and manage parameters like the bright-field channel, channel prefix, mask suffix, and diameter.
+Save and manage parameters such as the bright-field channel, channel prefix, mask suffix, and diameter.

+- **Bright-Field Channel:**
+  The channel on which segmentation is performed and whose masks are currently displayed.

+- **Channel Prefix:**
+  The prefix indicating that the following part of the image name represents the channel.
+For example, if the channel prefix is set to `c`, the images `series100c1` and `series100c2` are recognized as part of series100 with channels 1 and 2.

+- **Mask Suffix:**
+  Specifies the suffix that identifies the masks corresponding to images.
+For instance, `series100c1_seg` is recognized as the mask for the image `series100c1`.

+- **Diameter:**
+  Represents the average cell diameter used by the segmentation model.

+> **Note:** Changes to the **Mask Suffix** or **Channel Prefix** will only take effect when new files are loaded.

 <img src="docs/gifs/profiles.gif" width="700" alt="Profiles">